 Through a series of panel events held in varying cities across the United States, Yale Divinity School is bringing a theological and moral perspective to bear on some of the most pressing public issues facing the nation and world.

-Here are stories and videos of the events held to date, as well as information on the next in the series.
+Here are stories and videos of the events held to date:

 March 12, 2018, Memphis, Tenn.

-To commemorate the 50th anniversary of the death of Martin Luther King, Jr., Yale Divinity School and the Memphis chapter of the Moral Mondays movement will host a panel at Temple Israel in Memphis on revitalizing the King legacy and advancing civil rights today.
-The panelists are:
+To commemorate the 50th anniversary of the death of Martin Luther King, Jr., Yale Divinity School and the Memphis chapter of the Moral Mondays movement hosted a panel at Temple Israel in Memphis on revitalizing the King legacy and advancing civil rights today.
+The panelists were:

 Traci Blackmon, Executive Minister of Justice & Witness Ministries, United Church of Christ